jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   By default, the command will resolve conflicting imports by checking other imports in the same file and other open buffers.
 In Git repositories, it will check project files to improve accuracy.
+You can alter the weight given to each factor by modifying `import_all_priorities` (see below).

-This feature has a small performance impact, but you can disable it entirely by setting `import_all_disable_priority` to `true` (see below).
+  This feature has a minimal performance impact, but you can disable it entirely by setting `import_all_priorities` to `nil`.

   `:TSLspImportAll` will also scan the content of other open buffers to resolve import priority, limited by `import_all_scan_buffers`.
-This has a positive impact on import accuracy but may hurt performance when run with a large number (100+) of loaded buffers.
+This has a positive impact on import accuracy but may affect performance when run with a large number (100+) of loaded buffers.

 - Import on completion